kmjoshi/text_classification/README.md

         - validated in academia
         - deployed in industry
         - What is the scope of a hyper-personalized emotion-classification model?
 What kind of data do we need to train this?
-        - What are the use-cases for a learner and educator in this model?
-Can these succeed with measures that are not robust.
 - [EmotionAPI](./EmotionAPI)
 - NLP in history
     - Future of NLP